 Children in the Wild

-This program may be scheduled for young children (generally 4-7 year olds) and requires at least 2 weeks of advance notification limited to center staff and volunteer availability.
-The length of this program is 1 hour and the topic will relate to wildlife/ habitat but is the choice of the center staff unless you request a program for a specific topic.
-(Available topics include: Birds, Water, Habitats, Prescribed Fire, Hunting, Playing lightly on the earth, Turtles and tortoises, Black Bears.)
+This program may be scheduled for young children (generally 4-7 year olds) and requires at least two weeks of advance notification due to limited center staff and volunteer availability.
+The length of this program is one hour, and the topic will relate to wildlife/habitat.
+Center staff will chose the topic unless a specific program is requested.
+Available topics include: Birds, Water, Habitats, Prescribed Fire, Hunting, Playing Lightly on the Earth, Turtles and Tortoises, Black Bears.

 - Review terms: